-The Department of Juvenile Justice and Duval County Public Schools have guidance counselors, case managers and transitonal specialist the work with students during and after placement at the facility.
+The Department of Juvenile Justice and Neglected and at risk programs along with Duval County Public Schools have guidance counselors, case managers and transitional specialist that work with students during and after placement at the programs.

 Early Warning Systems

 The school's response to this section may be used to satisfy the requirements of 20 U.S.C. § 6314(b)(1)(B)(ii)(III), (b)(1)(B)(iii)(I), and (b)(1)(I).